ilievanadezhda/CS-433-Road-Segmentation/README.md

 # Road Segmentation in Satellite Images

 ## Overview
-In the evolving landscape of digital image processing and computer vision, our project focuses on road segmentation from satellite images.
-We leverage state-of-the-art architectures like U-Net and DeepLabV3 for effective image segmentation.
+In the evolving landscape of digital image processing and computer vision, road segmentation from satellite images stands as a challenging domain.
+Road segmentation is a process used in computer vision and image processing where the goal is to identify and isolate the parts of an image that represent roads.
+This project dives deep into the process of segmenting roads from satellite images.
+We leverage state-of-the-art architectures such as U-Net and DeepLabV3 for effective image segmentation.

 ## Models
 #### DeepLabV3